iiegor/react-native-interactive/README.md

 ### Interactive

-Creates an Interactive component
+Create an Interactive component

 Props | Type | Description
 --- | --- | ---
 disabled | boolean | Indicates if the element is interactable.
-Default to `false`. onHoverIn | function | The element gets hovered. onHoverOut | function | The element loses the hover state. onPressIn | function | The element gets pressed. onPressOut | function | The element loses the press state. onFocusIn | function | The element gets focused in. onFocusOut | function | The element loses the focus state.
+Default to `false`. onHoverIn | function | Callback when the element is `hovered`. onHoverOut | function | Callback when the element loses the `hovered` state. onPressIn | function | Callback when the element is `pressed`. onPressOut | function | Callback when the element loses the `pressed` state. onFocusIn | function | Callback when the element is `focused`. onFocusOut | function | Callback when the element loses the `focused` state.